roodriigoooo/Machine-Learning-in-Finance-Labeling-Guide/README.md

-# Machine-Learning-in-Finance-Exploration (A work in progress)
+# Machine-Learning-in-Finance-Exploration

 ## Project Overview

-This repository is a collection of concepts and their practical implementation from the ML Applied to Finance field, inspired mainly by key literature and recent prominent works such as *Advances in Financial Machine Learning* by **Marcos López de Prado**.
+This repository is a collection of concepts and their practical implementation from the ML Applied to Finance field, inspired mainly by key literature and recent prominent works such as *Advances in Financial Machine Learning* and *Artificial Intelligence in AI* by **Marcos López de Prado** and **Yves Hilpisch**.

 ## Project Goals